madara-alliance/madara/README.md

 ## 🌐 Interactions

-Deoxys fully supports all the JSON-RPC methods as specified in the Starknet mainnet official [JSON-RPC specs](https://github.com/starkware-libs/starknet-specs).
+Madara fully supports all the JSON-RPC methods as specified in the Starknet mainnet official [JSON-RPC specs](https://github.com/starkware-libs/starknet-specs).
 These methods can be categorized into three main types: Read-Only Access Methods, Trace Generation Methods, and Write Methods.

 ### Supported JSON-RPC Methods